In 1932, Katharine Hepburn arrived in Hollywood.

 The first scene I had [with the leopard] was in a floor-length negligee,…the leopard followed me around pushing at my thigh, which they had covered with perfume.
 I would pat its head.
 The scene went very satisfactorily.”

-Even Nissa’s trainer, Olga Celeste, was impressed by Kate’s ease and control of her nerves around the animal, expressing her opinion that Kate could have a very successful career as an animal trainer ahead of her.
+Even Nissa’s trainer, Olga Celeste, was impressed by Kate’s ease and control of her nerves around the animal.
+Olga expressed her opinion that Kate could have a very successful future as an animal trainer.